Evaluation Specialist (Assistant Cooperative Extension Specialist)

 - Koundinya, V., & Martin, R. A. (2010).
 Food safety inservice educational needs of agriculture teachers.
 Journal of Agricultural Education, 51(4), 82-91.

-- Koundinya, V., Chen, F., Livingston, P., Erb, K., & Kepka, J. (in press).
+- Koundinya, V., Chen, F., Livingston, P., Erb, K., & Kepka, J. (2018).
 How does the use of a smartphone-based technology in teaching influence learning outcomes?
 North American Colleges and Teachers of Agriculture (NACTA) Conference, Iowa State University, Ames, IA.

 - Koundinya, V., Rao, A., & Kepka, J. (2017).
 Using rubrics to make evaluative judgements about the outcomes and impact of Extension programs.
 The National Association of Extension Program and Staff Development Professionals (NAEPSDP) Conference, Las Vegas, NV.